mstefferson/HydroGel/README.md

 initParams: (parameter file) Set parameters for runHydroGel and fluxPlusPDE

-runHydroGel: (executeable) runs temporal evolution of PDE.
+runHydrogel: (executeable) runs temporal evolution of PDE.

 fluxODE: (function) finds the flux at steady state using and ODE solver.
 Uses initParams.